awsdocs/aws-private-ca-user-guide/doc_source/PcaCloudWatch.md

 # Supported CloudWatch metrics<a name="PcaCloudWatch"></a>

 Amazon CloudWatch is a monitoring service for AWS resources\.
 You can use CloudWatch to collect and track metrics, set alarms, and automatically react to changes in your AWS resources\.
-ACM Private CA supports the following CloudWatch metrics\.
+AWS Private CA supports the following CloudWatch metrics\.

 ****